jovanjoto/jovanjoto/README.md

 ### Hi there 👋
-🌱 I’m currently learning Computer Science as a final year student \n 👯 I’m looking to collaborate on with anybody for projects that are interesting! \n 📫 How to reach me: jovan_n@mail.com
+🌱 I’m currently learning Computer Science as a final year student <br/>
+👯 I’m looking to collaborate on with anybody for projects that are interesting! <br/>
+📫 How to reach me: jovan_n@mail.com
 <!--
 **jovanjoto/jovanjoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.